Hackers News Hackers News

 • MySQL (CVE-2026-6524), GSM RP (CVE-2026-6870), WebSocket (CVE-2026-6869), HTTP (CVE-2026-6868)

-An attacker on the same network segment can trigger these crashes by injecting specially crafted packets, requiring no authentication or prior access to the target system.
+An attacker positioned on the same network segment could trigger these crashes by injecting specially crafted packets, without needing any prior authentication or access to the target system.

 • DLMS/COSEM (CVE-2026-6536), USB HID (CVE-2026-6534), SANE (CVE-2026-6531)